Master class! Students will soon read about Sachin Tendulkar in school

-After numerous requests from cricket fans, the state education department has included a collage on Sachin Tendulkar in the Std IV language books
+After numerous requests from cricket fans, the Maharashtra education department has included a collage on the legendary Indian batsman, who retired last year, in the Std IV language books

 Six months after his retirement, Sachin Tendulkar has found his way into the state board’s textbooks.
 From this academic year, Std IV students will learn about the achievements of the cricketing legend, and also find a list of his world records in a text book.